snitkjaer/hueMotionSensor/README.md

 # Installation
 * Create a new custom DTH from code or by integrating directly with the Github repo.
 * Reset your Hue motion by pressing the setup button until device led starts to change color (~15 sec).
-* Open your Smartthings app and search for a new device.
+* Open your Smartthings app and search for a new device. (will show up as "Thing")